andyp123/blender_io_mesh_bsp/README.md

 game, but included in the BSP.
 Disable this to import these objects too.
 Importing hidden objects can make it hard to see all the details in the BSP.

-### Brightness Adjust (default: 0.0)
+### Light Scale (default: 1.0)
-Adjust the value of this setting to increase or decrease the brightness of imported textures.
+Scale the brightness of imported lights.
+Useful if the geometry scale is different from the default setting, or simply to brighten or darken the lighting.

 ### Worldspawn Only (default: Off)
 Worldspawn is the name given to the first model inside a BSP file.
 It represents the